-Under the plain meaning of this statute, Respondent has no discretion to determine whether to accept or reject an affidavit.
-Nothing in the statute, nor the codified regulations provide the Respondent with any authority to investigate the validity of the affidavit.
-Indeed, the statute specifically states that "[u]pon the filing of an affidavit pursuant to paragraph (b), the county clerk shall notify the registrant in the manner set forth in NRS 293.530 and shall enclose a copy of the affidavit."
+1 to accept or reject an affidavit.
+Nothing in the statute, nor the codified regulations provide the 3 Respondent with any authority to investigate the validity of the affidavit.
+Indeed, the statute specifically states that "[u]pon the filing of an affidavit pursuant to paragraph (b), the county clerk 5 shall notify the registrant in the manner set forth in NRS 293.530 and shall enclose a copy of the affidavit."
 See NRS 293.535(2).
-Nowhere in the statute does it provide authority or require Respondent to "undertake an investigation and/or obtain confirmation that the statements made in the affidavit are true" before Respondent is to undertake her obligation to provide notice to the challenged registrant.
-In fact, the Court needs only look at the Legislative intent for a written challenges under NRS 293.547, in which is specifically directs the district attorney to "investigate the challenge within 14 days, and, if appropriate, cause proceedings to be instituted."
+Nowhere in the statute does it provide authority or require 6 7 Respondent to "undertake an investigation and/or obtain confirmation that the statements made in 8 the affidavit are true" before Respondent is to undertake her obligation to provide notice to the 9 challenged registrant.
+In fact, the Court needs only look at the Legislative intent for a written challenges under NRS 293.547, in which is specifically directs the district attorney to "investigate 10 11 the challenge within 14 days, and, if appropriate, cause proceedings to be instituted."
 See NRS 293.547(6).
-Indeed, and just as in NRS 293.535, the Nevada Legislature directed the county clerks to take specific action in NRS 293.547, none of which was to investigate the challenge, but instead, the clerk was to immediately notify the challenged registrant and the district attorney.
-If the Nevada Legislature wanted to provide authority to Respondent that allows her to investigate the affidavit, or confirm the facts set forth in the affidavit before sending notice, the Nevada Legislature would have done so.
+Indeed, and just as in NRS 293.535, the Nevada Legislature directed the county clerks 12 13 to take specific action in NRS 293.547, none of which was to investigate the challenge, but instead, the clerk was to immediately notify the challenged registrant and the district attorney.
+If the Nevada 15 Legislature wanted to provide authority to Respondent that allows her to investigate the affidavit, or confirm the facts set forth in the affidavit before sending notice, the Nevada Legislature would